dankondr/hamiltonianCycle/README.md

 # Hamiltonian Cycle
-This program was made in Voronovo HSE at August 2018.<br /><br />
+#####This program helps user to identify is there a hamiltonian cycle in loaded graph.
-It helps user to verify is there a hamiltonian cycle in a graph loaded from file which contains adjacency matrix.<br />
+##How to use
-Adjacency matrix should be in .txt file and be formatted as stated below.<br /><br />
+Adjacency matrix should be in .txt file and be formatted as stated below.
-Adjacency matrix format:
+#####Adjacency matrix format:
 ```
 Graph1 //graph name
 16 //number of vertex